 For the Cilantro-Lime Sauce:

-- ¾ cup mayonnaise (we suggest Primal Kitchen Avocado Oil Mayo for dairy-free and/or Whole30)
+- ¾ cup mayonnaise (we like Primal Kitchen Avocado Oil Mayo)

 - 2 garlic cloves, peeled and smashed